Dpdl-io/DpdlEngine/README.md

 The main nature of Dpdl is for enabling rapid prototyping, rapid development, code reuse and allow a high degree of portability while being simple, extensible and compact.
 Further, developers can benefit from the possibility to use multiple programming languages due to the fact that a vaster set of APIs are available for a given platform.

 Dpdl has also built-in constructs that enable dynamic code generation for generative AI code and provides a dedicated plug-in interface for developing and embedding custom language interpreter plug-ins of all sorts.

 The **`DpdlPacket`** data container is a highly optimized way to store, query and access data on devices that have limited memory and storage capabilities.

+The Dpdl language plug-in 'DpdlAINerd' (DAN) can be used to speed-up the prototyping and development process by leveraging generative AI code for embedded code and data within Dpdl.

 **Dpdl can be used as:**